PX4/PX4-Devguide/en/airframes_multicopter/dji_flamewheel_450.md

 has to be set to `2`.
 This can be done using the NuttX shell and the command `param set SENS_EN_LL40LS 2`.
-See [here](../debug/sensor_uorb_topic_debugging.md) how to get a shell (Note that this is only a temporary solution, because QGC currently does currently not support setting the value to 2 directly).
+See [here](../debug/sensor_uorb_topic_debugging.md) how to get a shell (Note that this is only a temporary solution, because QGC currently doesn't support setting the value to 2 directly).

 ### RTK GPS